Originally from Nanjing, China, Bonnie Zhou is a Boston-based cross-disciplinary designer who creates innovative work across a broad range of media.

 Bonnie's work has been featured in UCLA's FLAT Journal and exhibited at the Beijing World Art Museum and Red Dot Design Museum Xiamen.

 As a designer, Bonnie is driven by her interests in education, technology, neuroscience, cognitive science, and diverse cultures.
 She believes that excellent designers should possess a sense of social responsibility, critical thinking, and a global perspective.
-Looking ahead, she aims to actively contribute to fostering a more inclusive design environment.
+Looking ahead, she aims to actively contribute to fostering a more inclusive learning environment.